-Based in Texas, Mandy Retsuko stands as an entrepreneurial social media star, who is still attempting to navigate adulthood and adolescence in the midst of the tribulations of life.
+Based in Texas, Mandy Retsuko stands as an entrepreneurial social media star, who is still attempting to navigate adulthood and adolescence in the midst of the tribulations.

-While they continue to attend school and go to work, they trie not to allow the haziness, the repetition and glaziness of it all overtake them.
+While they continue to attend school and go to work, they try not to allow the haziness, the repetition and glaziness of it all overtake them.
 Retsuko’s partner, Jmon, keeps them grounded and in tune with the things around them.
-Simple things like love keep her rooted and planted in reality, keeping them from floating off into the uncertainty of things.
+Simple things like love keep them rooted and planted in reality, keeping them from floating off into the uncertainty of things.

 As the power of manifestation shows itself visible in their life, their brand,TRINK-ITZ, modeling career, and other future endeavors fall into the rest of 2020, with the intent of providing an inside look into their life.

 Interviewer: We have a very surface perception of who you are as an individual, so who are you as of late?

 Mandy: That’s a hard ass question.
 I like how you said 'linear relationship with social media’ because I definitely agree.
 I think I’m a very driven but relaxed kind of person if that makes sense.
 I love feeling determined to achieve what I want, but I also need to relax in order to keep myself sane.
 I don’t like doing the same thing over and over again.
 I need to keep learning more and more.